JPLeRouzic/Kicad-musings/PDP11Hack/readme.md

 - It has 5 switches to test/learn to single-step the memory accesses, the HALT, interrupts, or make a reset -The boot configuration could be set up with micro-switches

+For the thrill seeker: You can make PCB, but I never tried it!
+Please tell me the outcome.

 Beware I am an electronic, DEC and Kicad noob.
 Lots of dragons inside!